Kevin Richardson Reveals the Secret to Backstreet Boys' Longevity - E! Online

 In fact, next year will mark the 30th anniversary the group banded together and they've shown no signs of slowing down.
 Between releasing their first-ever Christmas album in October to collaborating with MeUndies on a new holiday collection and touring all over the world, they're booked and busy.

 But what's the secret to their longevity?
-For Backstreet Boys star Kevin Richardson, the answer is simple.
+For Backstreet Boys member Kevin Richardson, the answer is simple.

 "Our music that we made together," he told E!
 News in an exclusive interview.
 "We put a lot of love into that music.
 We had quite a few radio hits that have become a time capsule for people.
 It reminds them of a less stressful time in their life, the good times and it reminds them of loves past."